EliahKagan/palgoviz/README.md

     conda activate algoviz
     ```

-4. Create an "editable install" in the environment.
+4. Create an "editable install" in the environment:

     ```sh
     conda develop .